Streets of Rage: Comics

 Three six-part comic strip series based upon the games appeared in Sonic the Comic in the early 1990s (along with several other adaptations of popular Sega franchises).
-The first two of these were written by Mark Millar, while the third (and a Poster Mag story) was written by Nigel Kitching.
+The first two of these were written by Mark Millar, while the third (and a Sonic the Poster Mag story) was written by Nigel Kitching.
 These three stories are an alternate continuity from the games and do not feature Adam.
-A graphic novel compilation of the original four-part "Streets of Rage" strip was released as a book titled Streets of Rage: Bad City Fighters in the UK in 1994.
+A graphic novel compilation of the original six-part "Streets of Rage" strip was released as a book titled Streets of Rage: Bad City Fighters in the UK in 1994.

-The first story, entitled simply Streets of Rage, involved Axel, Blaze, and Max quitting the highly corrupt police force in order to do more good as vigilantes, taking down Max's ex-partner; the crime lord and martial artist Hawk.
-The next serial, Skates' Story, introduced Skates, delinquent stepson of Murphy, a friend of Axel and his team and one of the few honest cops left on the force, who was unwillingly drawn into joining Axel's group after his stepfather was killed by Mr. X. The third and final story, The Only Game In Town, involved the Syndicate unleashing an army of street gangs.
-The Poster Mag story The Facts of Life features Axel, Blaze, Skate, and Max.
+The first story, entitled simply Streets of Rage (#7–12, 1993), involved Axel, Blaze, and Max quitting the highly corrupt police force in order to do more good as vigilantes, taking down Max's ex-partner; the crime lord and martial artist Hawk.
+The next serial, Skates' Story (#25–30, 1994), introduced Skates, delinquent stepson of Murphy, a friend of Axel and his team and one of the few honest cops left on the force, who was unwillingly drawn into joining Axel's group after his stepfather was killed by Mr. X. The third and final story, The Only Game in Town (#41-46, 1994–95), involved the Syndicate unleashing an army of street gangs.
+The Poster Mag story The Facts of Life (Poster Mag #7, 1994) features Axel, Blaze, Skate, and Max.